anzbert/Midi_Mute_and_Route/README.md

 The Attack time of the mute and unmute can be set in milliseconds.
 Turn lower for a faster reaction time and higher if clicks are audible.
 (Default: 3 ms)

 The plugin function can be reversed with the Invert switch.
+This has somewhat of a latching effect.
 (Default: Off)

 ## FX Routing